theshoeshiner/JStruct/README.md

 	</dependency>
 ```

-Structs can be created from format strings (similar to the python library)...
+Structs can be created via format strings (similar to the python library) or by annotating Java POJOs.

+__Format Strings__

+Format strings can use any of the characters specified [below](#specifiers).

 ```
 Struct struct = Struct.create(">2h2i2q2d4s5S");